einstin88/sapling-release/README.md

 3. Why am I getting segmentation fault : 11?
 	- If you're using MacOS, it is due to the way Python and Mac handles memory.
 You may have feed it with a large file, increasing RAM and cache usage by the program.
 I will try to fix this in the next version.

+4. Why does it take a couple of minutes every time I enter a question?
+	- We are still in the preliminary development phase of the program.
+So the focus is on accuracy of the results.
+Speed will be improved in the future for sure!
+Please let us know if you find the program useful or what needs to be improved, so it can be added as a future feature!

 ### Feedback
 Coming Soon